 Practice in writing various types of exposition, including description, explanatory, argumentative, and informative writing.
+This course should be taken consecutively with ED 391 for all Education majors.
 Prerequisite: WR 111 and 112 with a grade of 'C-' or higher.

 345. Advanced Journalism (3 hours)